What is the Master of Education (M.Ed.) degree?

 The primary reason people are choosing to do their Master's in Education online is because they can continue to work and go to school at the same time.

 teachers can enroll in a program that fits their needs both as a student and as an educator and not be hindered by the location of the school.
-Pursuing a master's degree in Education will also keep educators become updated with new trends, technologies and methods.
+Pursuing a master's degree will also keep educators updated with new trends, technologies and methods.

-Also, earning an online Master's in Education places instructors on a higher level on the pay scale rubric, which means they will earn more over time.
+Also, earning an online Master's in Education places instructors on a higher level on the pay scale rubric and they will earn more over time.

 In fact, teachers have the potential to see a portion of their pay increase while still earning their degree because a majority of school districts pay supplementary salary